azavea/raster-vision/docs/quickstart.rst

 saved off in the ``experiments`` directory.

-Don't get too excited to look at the evaluation results in ``eval/tiny-spacenet-experiment/`` - we trained a model for 2 steps, and the model is likely making random predictions at this point.
+Don't get too excited to look at the evaluation results in ``eval/tiny-spacenet-experiment/`` - we trained a model for 1 step, and the model is likely making random predictions at this point.
 We would need to train on a lot more data for a lot longer for the model to become good at this task.

 Predict Packages